apache/mxnet/docs/system/note_data_loading.md

 - Access to arbitrary parts easily.
 This is crucial for distributed machine learning when data parallelism is introduced.
 Things may get tricky when the data has been packed into several physical data files.
 The desired behavior could be: the packed data can be logically partite into arbitrary numbers of partitions, no matter how many physical data files there are.
 For example, we pack 1000 images into 4 physical files, each contains 250 images.
 Then we use 10 machines to training DNN, we should be able to load approximately 100 images per machine.
 Some machine may need images from different physical files.

 ### Data Loading
 Data loading is to load the packed data into RAM.
 One ultimate goal is to load as quickly as possible.
-Thus there're several things we need to pay attention:
+Thus there are several things we need to pay attention:
 - Continuous reading.
 This is to avoid arbitrary reading from disk;
 - Reduce the bytes to be loaded.
 This can be achieved by storing the data instance in a compact way, e.g. save the image in JPEG format;
 - Load and train in different threads.
 This is to hide the loading time cost;